meteor/blaze-tutorial/tutorial/simple-todos/10-running-on-mobile.md

 ## 10.3: Android Device

 First, complete all the steps above to set up the Android tools on your system.
-Then, make sure you have [USB Debugging](http://developer.android.com/tools/device.html#developer-device-options) enabled on your phone and it is plugged into your computer with a USB cable.
+Then, make sure you have [USB Debugging](http://developer.android.com/tools/device.html#developer-device-options) enabled on your phone, and it is plugged into your computer with a USB cable.
 Also, you must quit the Android emulator before running on a device.

 Then, run the following command: